7 Amazing Things To Do In Bohinj, Slovenia

 Hostel Pod Voglom has boats, canoes, kayaks and mountain bikes for hire.
 Next door you can arrange paragliding, rafting and canyoning trips through the Pac sports centre.

-Whiles these glamping options may not be around Bohinj, if you are in Slovenia you should check them out.
+Glamping: These glamping options may not be around Bohinj, but if you are in Slovenia you should check them out.
 I found these too late and wish I could wind back the clock and check into one.